Shawn Johnson East: Early and personal life

-Johnson was born in Des Moines, Iowa, the daughter of Doug and Teri Johnson.
-Her parents enrolled her in a gymnastics class at age 3 after they noticed her climbing cabinets and jumping off tables.
+Johnson was born in Des Moines, Iowa on January 19, 1992, the daughter of Doug and Teri Johnson.
+Her parents enrolled her in a gymnastics class at age 3, after they noticed her climbing cabinets and jumping off tables.
 At age 6, Johnson was one of Liang Chow's first students when he opened a gymnastics school in West Des Moines, and he would go on to coach Johnson for nearly two decades as a competitive gymnast.
 "Chow is like a father to me, we've been with each other for so long," Johnson said in 2012.

 Johnson attended Valley High School.
 She was on the honor roll and liked to attend football games and dances.
 Through 2008, Johnson maintained a more balanced lifestyle than typical of elite female gymnasts.
 She limited her gymnastics training to 25 hours per week, as opposed to the more typical 40 hours.

 Johnson left public school in the spring of 2009.
 She and her mother relocated to Los Angeles, California, before appearing on Dancing with the Stars.
 In 2010, she finished high school with a private tutor.
 She enrolled at Vanderbilt University in 2013, but withdrew before classes began.

-Johnson is married to Andrew East, a professional football long snapper who played for the Washington Redskins in 2018.
+Johnson is married to Andrew East, a professional football long snapper who played for the Vanderbilt Commodores in college and the Washington Commanders (then the Redskins) in 2018.
 They were engaged on July 24, 2015, at Wrigley Field during a Chicago Cubs game and were married on April 16, 2016, in Franklin, Tennessee.
 They live in Nashville, Tennessee.

 In November 2015, she revealed that she had suffered from an eating disorder in 2008 in the lead-up to the 2008 Olympics.
-She admitted she only used to eat around 700 calories per day.
+She admitted she would eat approximately 700 calories per day.

-In October 2017, Johnson revealed through a YouTube video that she had been pregnant but suffered a miscarriage.
+In October 2017, Johnson revealed through a YouTube video that she had been pregnant, but suffered a miscarriage.
 In April 2019, Johnson and her husband announced they were expecting their first child.
 Their daughter, Drew Hazel East, was born on October 29, 2019.
 In January 2021, Johnson and her husband announced that they were expecting their second child, a son.
 Their son, Jett James East, was born on July 19, 2021.
+In July 2023, Johnson and her husband announced on their YouTube channel that they were expecting their third child.
+Their second son Barrett “Bear” Madison East was born December 12, 2023.

+In February 2022, Johnson and her husband joined the ownership group of Angel City FC of the National Women's Soccer League.